antra-tess/llmframe/README.md

 ## Development Status

-This platform is currently in the conceptual design phase.
+Connectome is currently in the conceptual design phase.
 The documentation represents the architectural vision and will evolve as implementation progresses.

 ## Contributing